teashas/CS-386-Project/Inception.md

 ## 1. Introduction

 As technology advances rapidly, gaming has become a significant part of most children in this generation.
-Pokémon falls under one of these computer games and is made up of over 1 million lines of code to meet all requirements. “ “ is an iOS application in Swift/XCode with Google Firebase as a database.
+Pokémon falls under one of these computer games and is made up of over 1 million lines of code to meet all requirements.
+PokePicker is an iOS application in Swift/XCode with Google Firebase as a database.
 The target of this project is to build a design process to create a Pokémon team creator application which allows the user to generate a team name, select six Pokémon, and then save the team.
 The user may view their team, as well as teams created by other users.

 ## 2. Initial value proposition and consumer segments